PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

 0.28832424513226507
 ```

-And this brings us to the last topic, and the reason why I lost so much time when had to port code written in Linux to work on Windows.
-If there is a classic situation in which values change at runtime is when you are working with classes.
-Objects are meant to hold values, they are not static.
+And this brings us to the last topic and the reason why I lost so much time when I had to port code written in Linux to work on Windows.
+A typical situation in which values change at runtime is when you are working with classes.
+Objects are meant to hold values; they are not static.
 So, what happens if you try to run a method of a class on a separate process?
-Let's start with a very simple task:
+Let's start with a straightforward task:

 ```python
 import multiprocessing as mp